security-force-monitor/research-handbook/source/materiel-overview.rst

 .. warning::

    Materiel is a set of interlinked claim fields currently in development.
-The format described in this documentation is a transition format.
+The format described in this documentation is a proposed format which may change with further research and development.

 What is Materiel?
 ***************